severalnines/docs/user-guide/mysql/query-monitor.rst

 The collected queries are hashed, calculated and digested (normalize, average, count, sort) and then stored in ClusterControl.

 ..
-Attention:: By using slow query log, there is a slight chance some queries will not be captured, especially during “stop log, parse log, truncate log” parts.
+Attention:: By using slow query log, there is a slight chance some queries will not be captured, especially during "stop log, parse log, truncate log" parts.
 You can enable Performance Schema if this is not an option.

-If you are using the Slow Query log, only queries that exceed the “Long Query Time” will be listed here.
+If you are using the Slow Query log, only queries that exceed the *Long Query Time* will be listed here.
 If the data is not populated correctly and you believe that there should be something in there, it could be:

 - ClusterControl did not collect enough queries to summarize and populate data.
 Try to lower the *Long Query Time*.
 - You have configured Slow Query Log configuration options in the ``my.cnf`` of MySQL server, and *Override Local Query* is turned off.
 If you really want to use the value you defined inside ``my.cnf``, probably you have to lower the ``long_query_time`` value so ClusterControl can calculate a more accurate result.